Satbir-Singh-42/FMCRS-Radio/README.md

 - **Metadata not updating:** Ensure Icecast is configured to send metadata
 - **Background playback not working:** Verify permissions and just_audio_background setup
 - **SSL issues:** Use HTTPS URLs and ensure certificates are valid
+- **Obsolete source/target warnings:** Ensure JDK 17+ is installed and configured in Android Studio.
+The app's build.gradle.kts has been updated to use Java 17 to suppress these warnings.

 ### Contributing